Inclusion of the Visually impaired Persons in the Electoral Process in Zambia: A Human Rights Approach

 Showing items related by title, author, creator and subject.

-Inclusion of the Visually impaired Persons in the Electoral Process in Zambia: A Human Rights Approach Pauline, Mileji (Commonwealth of Learning (COL), 2019-09)The purpose of this study was to assess the electoral process and the visually impaired so as to determine their inclusion in the electoral process.
-The objectives were to, establish the electoral needs of people with ...
+Inclusion of the Visually Impaired Persons in the Electoral Process in Zambia: A Human Rights Approach Mileji, Pauline (Commonwealth of Learning (COL), 2019-09)The purpose of this study was to assess the electoral process and the visually impaired so as to determine their inclusion in the electoral process.
+The objectives were to, establish the electoral ...

 Elumalai; Nair, Deepthi S (2010-11)Human rights are rights that are basic in nature and entitled to every human being, irrespective of his nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status.
 Such ...